-Eureka College has a Campus Police Department located in the basement of Melick Library and a satellite office located in the Cerf Center near the loading dock.
-A full time Officer works during the day Monday through Friday and as needed during the evenings and weekends.
-A part-time sworn Officer will work as requested or needed on the weekends (Thursday through Saturday 9pm-2am) and or special events.
+Eureka College has a Campus Police Department located in the Cerf Center down the hallway from the Admissions.
+A full time Officer is present from 8 am to 10 pm, Monday through Friday, and as needed on the weekends.
+A part-time sworn Officer will work as requested and/or special events.

-Under the direction of the Eureka College Police Department, the Eureka College Campus Security Team, made up of trained student workers, will be available as a student escort, and to assist in any minor incidents that rise every Sunday through Wednesday 8:30pm-11:00pm.
-This team can be contacted throughout their shift on a College owned cell phone ((309) 339-0321) that is posted throughout campus.
-A member of the Student Services, Engagement, and Leadership Office is also on-call every day of the week as a resource to the Resident Advisors for incidents that require immediate troubleshooting assistance.
+Under the direction of the Eureka College Police Department, the Eureka College Campus Security Team, made up of trained student workers, will be available as a student escort from 8:30 pm-10:30 pm Sunday thru Thursday and 9:00 pm-11:00 pm Friday and Saturday.
+This team can be contacted throughout their shift on a College owned cell phone (309-339-0321).
+A staff member of the Office of Student Life is also on-call every day of the week as a resource to the Resident Assistants for incidents that require immediate troubleshooting assistance.

-When needed, the Eureka City Police Department and the Woodford County Police Department serve as a back up to the Eureka College Police Department.
+When needed, the City of Eureka Police Department and the Woodford County Sheriff's Department serve as a back up to the Eureka College Police Department.
 If any police reports are generated by one of those departments, they are requested by the Eureka College Police Department.
 If the College needs assistance from either of those departments the College will contact Woodford County Dispatch at (309) 467-2375.